-Bias Based Profiling is the use of race, ethnicity, age, gender, religion, sexual orientation or any other characteristic or status as the sole consideration for any law enforcement action except when a suspect with a specific characteristic is known.
+Biased Policing is the use of race, color, ethnicity, national origin, age, gender, gender identity, religion, sexual orientation, socioeconomic status, political status or any other characteristic or status as the sole consideration for any law enforcement action except when a suspect with a specific characteristic is known.

 It is the policy of the Department to prevent and prohibit the practice of bias based profiling and any other discriminatory practice by all members of the Pembroke Pines Police Department.
-Bias Based Profiling is the selection of individuals based solely on a common trait of a group.
-This includes race, ethnic background, gender, sexual orientation, religion, economic status, age, or cultural group.
+Biased Policing is the selection of individuals based solely on a common trait of a group.
+This includes race, color, ethnic background, national origin, gender, gender identity, disability, sexual orientation, religion, socioeconomic status, political status, age, or cultural group.

-Members of the Department are strictly prohibited from engaging in racial profiling, discriminatory practices and bias based policing of individuals.
+Members of the Department are strictly prohibited from engaging in racial profiling, discriminatory practices and biased policing of individuals.

-If you wish to report a case of Bias Based Profiling please contact the Pembroke Pines Police Department by:
+If you wish to report a case of Biased Policing please contact the Pembroke Pines Police Department by:

 Civil Rights Statement